project-chip/connectedhomeip/docs/silabs/wifi/SiWx917_Enablement_For_Ozone.md

-# Ozone Environment Setup for a SiWx917 SoC Device
+# Ozone and JLink RTT Environment Setup for a SiWx917 SoC Device

-**Note:**
+- Ozone debugging support is enabled for SiWx917 Dual flash boards only.
-- Ozone debugging support is enabled for SiWx917 Dual flash boards only
+- For Common Flash Boards Ozone debugging support is not enabled.
 - Auto detection of SiWx917 SoC device in Ozone is not enabled.
 - Follow the steps to manually configure the SiWx917 SoC with Latest Ozone Debugger.

-## Steps to Configure the SiWx917 SoC on the Ozone Debugger
+## Steps to Configure the SiWx917 SoC on the JLink-RTT Logging and Ozone Debugger

 1. Update the **JlinkDevices.xml** and **ELF** files found in the [Matter Artifacts page](../general/ARTIFACTS.md).